AppDaemon APIs

 >>> self.time() 20:15:31.295751

-- appdaemon.adapi.ADAPI.datetime(self, aware=False) datetime
+- appdaemon.adapi.ADAPI.datetime(self, aware: bool = False) datetime

 - Parameters: